updated on 16 November 2021

 While the route to qualifying as a barrister remains the same, a non-law graduate’s route to qualifying as a solicitor changed in September 2021 following the introduction of the Solicitors Qualifying Exam (SQE).

 Recruiters recognise and value the transferable skills that non-law graduates bring to the table from studying other subjects and working in different fields.

 Read on to find out more about the process of becoming a lawyer with a non-law degree, some encouraging examples of the diverse fields from which many currently practising lawyers have come from, and information on what the SQE means for non-law graduates.

 Change ahead: The Solicitors Qualifying Exam

-The route to qualifying as a solicitor is going to change in 2021, when the LPC (explained below) is replaced with the new Solicitors Qualifying Exam (SQE).
-The SQE is a new assessment that all prospective solicitors must pass at the point of qualifying.
+The route to qualifying as a solicitor changed in September 2021, when the LPC was replaced with the new SQE.
+The SQE is a new assessment that all prospective solicitors must pass to qualify.
 Under the new rules on which qualifications are required, it will only be compulsory to have a university degree in any subject (law or non-law) to be eligible to take the SQE.
 However, most non-law graduates will want to complete a preparatory course to give themselves the best chance of passing the SQE.
-This means that law conversion courses such as the GDL will continue to be part of many candidates’ routes into the legal profession.
-Find out more about the SQE in LawCareers.Net’s SQE section.

 First step to qualifying: graduate law conversion courses